goldianGPP/review/react/api.md

-Certainly!
-Here's a basic project structure for a React.js application along with a code snippet for consuming an API that can be reused throughout the project.
+basic project structure for a React.js application along with a code snippet for consuming an API that can be reused throughout the project.

 Project Structure:
 ```